Ad Noctum: Chapter 7

 “How will you know I’m not lying?”

-“Everett Makepeace,” Telford said quietly.
+“Everett Makepeace,” Telford said.
 “Rank of Commander.”

-Rush dragged his eyes away from empty space, and looked back at Telford, eyebrows lifted.
+Rush dragged his eyes away from empty space and looked back at Telford, eyebrows lifted.
 “Four,” he said quietly.
 “I can get four to lock in an ordinal fashion.”

 “Four,” Telford repeated.
 “And how many have you disclosed to Kiva?”